-Under the 2007 GE Share Repurchase Program, we are authorized to repurchase up to $15 billion of our common stock through 2013.
+Under the 2007 GE Share Repurchase Program and subsequent Program authorizations (December 14, 2012 and February 12, 2013), we are authorized to repurchase up to $35 billion of our common stock through 2015.
 The Program is flexible and shares are acquired with a combination of borrowings and free cash flow from the public markets and other sources, including GE Stock Direct, a stock purchase plan that is available to the public.
-At January 1, 2012, the plan had approximately $7.9 billion in remaining authorization.
+At January 1, 2014, the plan had approximately $12.3 billion in remaining authorization.

 Earnings Release Dates

 GE does not have official dates as to when exactly earnings are released.
 Typically, we release earnings quarterly, in April, July, October and January.
 As a guideline, the following are the dates when we've released earnings in the last few years.

 GE does not have any preferred stock outstanding that is available to the public.

 Other symbols you may have seen on the exchange include GEA, GED, GEC, GER, GEG, GEJ, GEP, and GEPRA.
 These symbols belong to what we refer to as Baby Bonds (a fixed income debt product) -- senior unsecured obligations of General Electric Capital Corporation.
 They are called Baby Bonds because of the small par amount of $25.

 The symbol "GEP" is for GECC's Step-Up bond.
 Step-Up Bonds are multi-coupon notes, bearing a coupon that resets to a level higher than the previous coupon if the bond is not called.
 The bonds are callable and the initial coupon is fixed until the first call date.